Daniel Geschwind Explained

 Partners:)-->

 Currently, he is the Gordon and Virginia MacDonald Distinguished Professor of Human Genetics, Neurology and Psychiatry at the David Geffen School of Medicine at the University of California, Los Angeles (UCLA).
 He also directs the UCLA Neurogenetics Program and the UCLA Center for Autism Research and Treatment (CART).[9]
-Since March 1, 2016, he has served as the Senior Associate Dean and Associate Vice Chancellor for Precision Medicine at UCLA.[10]
+Since March 2016 he has served as the Senior Associate Dean and Associate Vice Chancellor for Precision Health at UCLA.[10]

 Education and career

-Geschwind received his A.B. degree in psychology and chemistry at Dartmouth College, and his MD/PhD at Yale School of Medicine under the supervision of Susan Hockfield, graduating Alpha Omega Alpha[11] .[12]
-He then completed an internship at UCLA,[9] and has been a member of the UCLA faculty since 1997.[12]
+Geschwind received his A.B. degree in psychology and chemistry at Dartmouth College, and his MD/PhD at Yale School of Medicine under the supervision of Susan Hockfield, graduating Alpha Omega Alpha.[11]
+[12] He then completed an internship in internal medicine and residency in neurology at UCLA.[9]
+He has been a member of the UCLA faculty since 1997.[12]

 Research

-Geschwind established the modern era of autism genetics research by developing and leading the Autism Genetic Resource Exchange (AGRE)[27] with the Cure Autism Now Foundation in 1997.
+Geschwind established the modern era of autism genetics research by developing and leading the Autism Genetic Resource Exchange (AGRE)[19] with the Cure Autism Now Foundation in 1997.
 AGRE was the first major community resource for genetic research on autism spectrum disorder (ASD), making biomaterials and phenotype data accessible to researchers worldwide.
-This initiative opened the field to many more researchers and led to significant discoveries, including the role of rare mutations and inherited variations in ASD.
-He is an advocate for data sharing and is currently chair of the PsychENCODE consortium, a public genomic data resource.
+This initiative opened the field to many more researchers and led to significant discoveries, including the role of rare mutations and inherited genetic variation in ASD.
+He is an advocate for data sharing and led many national efforts, including PsychENCODE consortium, a public genomic data resource for mental health research.
+Over the last 10 years, he has led efforts with collaborators, including John Constantino and Ami Klin, to increase the representation of groups that have been historically underrepresented in autism research, via an NIH-funded Autism Center of Excellence Network that recruits African Americans with autism.

 His brother, Michael Geschwind, is also a professor of neurology.
 Norman Geschwind, a pioneer in behavioral neurology, is his father's first cousin.
 From 1965 to 1982, his father, Stanley Geschwind, served as the head of the Quantum and Solid-State Physics Department at Bell Labs.[21]
 [22]